 Short narrative adventures are hit or miss with most people.
 Some like the fact that they can sit down and absorb the entire experience within a single afternoon and others feel they are too short for the price they’re asking for.
-Personally, if a game immerses me and delivers a memorable experience which has me intrigued and entertained throughout, the length doesn’t even factor into my enjoyment and opinion.
+Personally, if a game immerses me and delivers a memorable experience that has me intrigued and entertained throughout, the length doesn’t even factor into my enjoyment and opinion.
 The Suicide of Rachel Foster may only take around three to four hours to experience, but it’s an experience you’ll not forget.

 Developed by One-O-One Games and published by the adventure fans over at Daedalic Entertainment, The Suicide of Rachel Foster is best played at night, on your own, with headphones – something I attempted but gave up on around half-way through.
 Despite not being a horror or ‘spooky’ game as such, the game is quite disturbing at times with its creepy atmosphere and sensitive subjects.
 So, without spoiling anything, let’s take a look at the latest game which absorbed me within its world…

-The Suicide of Rachel Foster is a game which focuses on, surprising, the suicide of a young girl named Rachel Foster back in 1983.
+The Suicide of Rachel Foster is a game that focuses on, surprising, the suicide of a young girl named Rachel Foster back in 1983.
 However, this tragic event occurred ten years ago, the day you and your mother left your father behind at his hotel, never to return.
 Why did you leave in such a hurry and not return until both your mother and father had passed away?
 It turns out that your father was having an affair with Rachel and made her pregnant, events which led up to her killing herself and tarnishing the family name.

 If it was up to Nicole, our protagonist and daughter of the above two parents, she would never step foot within the hotel again due to the terrible memories and ghosts within its walls.
 However, due to her mother asking that the hotel is sold and proceeds to go to Rachel’s family within her last Will and Testament, Nicole has no choice but to return once more in order to check everything is good to go.
 Unfortunately, once she steps foot within the desolate and run-down building, the weather takes a turn for the worse, trapping her in the last place she wanted to be right now!

 So, with the guidance of a friendly voice on the other end of the telephone, Nicole decides to inspect and audit the hotel so that she can leave as soon as the storm outside calms down.
 But, as she moves from room to room, seeing things she’s not seen in over ten years, she begins to uncover secrets about her parents and the tragic events which led to Rache’ls death.
-The Suicide of Rachel Foster is a horrific incident which not only forced her parents to split up but also caused the downfall of the family business due to their name (which she no longer kept) being dragged through the mood by the locals.
+The Suicide of Rachel Foster is a horrific incident that not only forced her parents to split up but also caused the downfall of the family business due to their name (which she no longer kept) being dragged through the mood by the locals.
 As such, Nicole sets out to investigate the mystery herself, a mystery which was so much more than anyone could have expected…

 The Suicide of Rachel Foster is an interactive narrative adventure game.
 Unlike Draugen, which I reviewed recently, there’s more of an emphasis on exploration without direction and piecing together the events yourself by reading documents, picking up objects, and talking to your new friend on the phone.
 If I was to liken this game to one which you may have played previously, I would say it’s like Gone Home and What Remains of Edith Finch.
 You’re given a map to help with direction and navigation, but it doesn’t tell you where you are (this isn’t Harry Potter), you must use your surroundings in order to find your current location and plan from there – as in real life.